wp-premium/ignitiondeck/readme.txt

 * Use the WordPress widgets to display the crowdfunding deck (full or mini) for the projects you wish to display
 * Use the IgnitionDeck->Orders->Add Order feature to add orders manually

-[Upgrade](http://ignitiondeck.com/id/ignitiondeck-pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=freemium) and you'll have access to the complete set of project shortcodes and full commerce functionality.
+[Upgrade to a premium version](http://ignitiondeck.com/id/ignitiondeck-pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=freemium) to unlock WooCommerce compatibilty, and full e-commerce and crowdfunding functionality, including a complete set of shortcodes and customization options.

 ###No Theme Required###